FastycOff/Rust_furnace_helper/README.md

           1) Fill your path to tesseract.exe in file (line #10)

+          2) Fill your X smelting furnaces (line #11) (for moded servers only)

-          2) Start program
+          3) Start program

-          3) Open inventory in rust
+          4) Open inventory in rust

-          4) Chose ore and amount of it.
+          5) Chose ore and amount of it.
 (123 metal ore in example).

-          5) Press "Insert".
+          6) Press "Insert".

-          6) In "pop up" version you will see pop up with your wood and ore amount.
+          7) In "pop up" version you will see pop up with your wood and ore amount.

              In "in-game chat" version you will see message in chat with your wood and ore amount.